VaidhyaMegha/vaidhyamegha-knowledge-graphs/docs/open_knowledge_graph_on_clinical_trials/Article.md

 ## Linking clinical trials to conditions

-- AACT offers clinicaltrials.gov's clinical trial registration data as a downloadable database snapshot.
+- AACT @10.1371/journal.pone.0033677 offers [clinicaltrials.gov](https://clincialtrials.gov)'s clinical trial registration data as a downloadable database snapshot.
 - This snapshot includes all the trial registration data along with MeSH literals for conditions.
 - Database snapshot is in the form a PostgreSQL database dump.
 - Snapshot was restored into a PostgreSQL database and the table 'browse_conditions' was queried to retrieve MeSH literals for conditions.
 - MeSH literals were then queried within MeSH RDF to retrieve MeSH DUIs.
-- Trial id and MeSH DUIs were used to create an edge in the knowledge graph using Apache Jena @10.1145/1013367.1013381. @10.1145/1629501.1629525.
+- Trial id and MeSH DUIs were used to create an edge in the knowledge graph using Apache Jena @10.1145/1013367.1013381 @10.1145/1629501.1629525

 ## Linking clinical trials to interventions

 - The same AACT snapshot as above includes all the trial registration data along with MeSH literals for interventions too.
-- Snapshot was restored into a PostgreSQL database and the table 'browse_interventionss' was queried to retrieve MeSH literals for conditions.
+- Snapshot was restored into a PostgreSQL database and the table 'browse_interventions' was queried to retrieve MeSH literals for conditions.
 - MeSH literals were then queried within MeSH RDF to retrieve MeSH DUIs.
-- Trial id and MeSH DUIs were used to create an edge in the knowledge graph using Apache Jena @10.1145/1013367.1013381. @10.1145/1629501.1629525.
+- Trial id and MeSH DUIs were used to create an edge in the knowledge graph using Apache Jena @10.1145/1013367.1013381 @10.1145/1629501.1629525

 ## Collecting trials from across the globe